react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 These changes also enable the new [retain](#stack-and-native-stack-navigators-now-support-retaining-screens) feature for Stack and Native Stack Navigators.

+If you use a custom navigator with `StackRouter` and do not want to change the state shape, you can copy the [previous implementation of `StackRouter` from React Navigation 7](https://github.com/react-navigation/react-navigation/blob/7.x/packages/routers/src/StackRouter.tsx) and use it instead.
+However, preloading and retaining routes will not be supported.

 See [Navigation state](navigation-state.md) for more details.

 ##### Preloaded screens behave closer to regular screens